The friendship paradox for sparse random graphs: Four classes of sparse random graphs: main theorems

 For $n\in\N$ and a sequence of deterministic non-negative integers $\mathbf{d}_{n}=(d_{1,n},\ldots ,d_{n,n})$, let $\CM_{n}(\mathbf{d}_{n})$ be the random graph on $[n]$ drawn uniformly at random from the set of all graphs with the same degree sequence $\mathbf{d}_{n}$.
 Let $D_{n}$ be the degree of a uniformly chosen vertex in $[n]$.
 If $D_{n}$ converges in distribution to a random variable $D$ with $\P\{D>0\}=1$ such that $\E[D_{n}] =\frac{1}{n} \sum_{i \in [n]} d_{i,n} \to \E[D]<\infty$, then this random graph converges locally in probability to a \emph{unimodular branching process tree} with \emph{root offspring distribution} $p=(p_{k})_{k\geq 0}$ given by $p_{k} = \P\{D=k\}$ \cite[Theorem 4.1]{RvdH2} and with \emph{biased offspring distribution} $p^{\star}=(p^{\star}_{k})_{k\geq 0}$ given by $p^{\star}_{k} = (k+1)p_{k+1}/\E[D]$ for all the other vertices \cite[Definition 1.26]{RvdH2}.

 Note that $\CM_{n}(\mathbf{d}_{n})$ is a multi-graph, i.e., it possibly has self-loops and multiple edges.
-We saw in Section~\ref{sec:intro} that if a graph contains self-loops, then the friendship paradox may not hold (see Figure~\ref{fig1}).
-In spite of this, since $\CM_{n}(\mathbf{d}_{n})$ is locally tree-like we may assume that for large $n$ it obeys the friendship paradox.
-There is a version of the configuration model without self-loops that also converges locally in probability to the same limit (see \cite[Theorem 4.1]{RvdH2}).
 In many real-life applications, $D$ often exhibits a power-law distribution.
 Our first result shows that assuming $D$ to have a power-law distribution with a finite first moment implies the significance of the friendship paradox.